atlassian/gostatsd/TRANSPORT.md

 3. User headers.
 These always take precedence, and setting a value of `""` allows for a header set at an earlier layer to be removed.

-Custom headers can be specified as:
+Custom headers can be specified in TOML as:
 ```
-custom-headers={"header1"="value1", "header2"="value2"}
+custom-headers={header1="value1", header2="value2"}
 ```

 or